Application available July 1, 2013

 Transportation and Food: Group transportation will be provided to the retreat center at 3 p.m.
 Friday and will return to campus at noon Sunday.
 All participants are expected to ride in the vans and participate in the entire two-day session.
 Meals will be provided.

 Cost: The cost of the retreat is FREE!
 However, we do ask that you submit a $20 deposit to reserve your space which will be returned upon check-in the day of the retreat.

-Sponsored by: Office of Multicultural Affairs and Student Affairs
+Sponsored by: Office of Multicultural Affairs, Office for Gender & Sexual Diversity, and Student Affairs

 2:30 PM – Meet at Tulane LBC Suite G04

 5:00 PM – Arrive at site Seashore United Methodist Assembly